βFAQ

 Why Do We Use an Auction Mechanism?

-We use auctions for our Primary Markets because competitive bidding is the most transparent and effective way to define fair market price.
+We use auctions on the Fixed-Rate Borrowing/Lending page because competitive bidding is the most transparent and effective way to define fair market price.
 The auction mechanism has been proven to be sustainable and resilient, as demonstrated by the US Treasury, which has been using the auction mechanism to successfully raise funds and manage debt.
 The yields for different maturity dates resulting from these auctions have also become the foundation of all financial products in TradFi.
 Therefore, rather than relying on formulaic interest rates from an AMM, we have adopted the auction mechanism that allows borrowers and lenders to deal at their preferred interest rates for specific maturities.

 Why Do We Use a Central Limit Orderbook Mechanism?